rfdrake/pass-hardcodepaths/README.md

 I apologize for exposing this, but I would like to make sure pass users have a chance to rectify the problem if need be.

+I also didn't have a workaround at the time, but I didn't want to release information to the public without giving the user a way to make themselves safer.

 The vulnerability is inherent to all secure programs which exec another program to perform a function.

-# Description of the Problem
+## Description of the Problem

-which, env and any other dynamic pathed file can be overridden by someone with write access to the path.
+gpg, env, git and any other dynamic pathed binary can be overridden by someone with write access to the path.

-# Example PATH where this might be an issue
+## Example PATH where this might be an issue

     rdrake@machine:~$ echo $PATH
     /home/rdrake/perl5/bin:/home/rdrake/perl5/perlbrew/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games

-cpan local:lib scripts setup perl5/bin to come first, and usually that is writable by the user.
+CPAN local:lib scripts setup perl5/bin to come first, and usually that is writable by the user.

-# Proof of concept
+## Proof of concept

 You can create a file like this: